 Assist in the development of business plans, financial analyses, market analyses, and other service analysis to evaluate and support strategic initiatives.

-Develop, implement and evaluate comprehensive project plans for identified opportunities – establish project goals, objectives and outcomes as needed, secure leadership support and endorsement, determine a project timeline to accomplish identified goals with milestones, consider organizational needs by identifying necessary resources, and work with a team of project participants
+Develop comprehensive project plans for identified opportunities – establish project goals, objectives and outcomes as needed, secure leadership support and endorsement, determine a project timeline to accomplish identified goals with milestones, consider organizational needs by identifying necessary resources, and work with a team of project participants

 Lead, facilitate, and support meetings and committees as appropriate.

 Work collaboratively with physician, nursing and care management leadership to provide effective, efficient and patient-centered care in the division’s clinical care settings